Nextiva / Blog / VoIP

 🔲 Train and empower your employees

-That’s why you need to make sure all employees are onboarded and comfortable using your new phone system.
+You need to make sure all employees are onboarded and comfortable using your new phone system.

 • Run focused training sessions that highlight the crucial features and functionalities of your new phones and apps.
-When employees know what your system is capable of, they’ll be empowered to make the most of it and work efficiently.

 • Give access to a knowledge base of resources, guides, and tutorials for future reference.
 Lean on your provider for this — for example, Nextiva’s support center is packed with videos and guides for different features, devices, and goals.

-Stage 4: Post-Migration VoIP phone system launch
+Stage 4: Post-migration VoIP phone system launch

 These are your final to-dos once the PBX migration is complete: